fcrepo/fcrepo/README.md

 export JAVA_HOME=/path/to/java
 ```

-If you have problems building fcrepo4 with the above settings, you may need to also pass
+If you have problems building fcrepo with the above settings, you may need to also pass
 options to the JaCoCo code coverage plugin:

 ```bash